qeepcologne/flutter_image_compress_lite/README.md

 Standalone image-compression plugin for Flutter on **Android and iOS** — a replacement for [`flutter_image_compress`](https://github.com/fluttercandies/flutter_image_compress), collapsed into a single package (no federated architecture, hence no macOS/Web/OpenHarmony).

-**Purpose:** minimal and legacy-free, for **current toolchains only** — minimal native dependencies, **no CocoaPods**, and built against the latest AGP, Gradle, Flutter, and Xcode rather than older ones.
+**Purpose:** minimal and legacy-free, for **current toolchains only** — minimal native dependencies, **no CocoaPods**, and built against the latest Flutter, AGP, Gradle, Android SDK, and Xcode rather than older ones.
 If you need older toolchains or CocoaPods, use the upstream package instead.

 ## What changed vs upstream